kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 Please note that

 * When `loadBalancerSourceRanges` have been set on service spec, `service.beta.kubernetes.io/azure-allowed-service-tags` won't work because of DROP iptables rules from kube-proxy.
 The CIDRs from service tags should be merged into `loadBalancerSourceRanges` to make it work.

+### Setting LoadBalaner IP

+If you want to specify an IP address for the load balancer, there are two ways:

+* Recommended: Set Service annotations `service.beta.kubernetes.io/azure-load-balancer-ipv4` for an IPv4 address and `service.beta.kubernetes.io/azure-load-balancer-ipv6` for an IPv6 address.
+Dual-stack support will be implemented soon.
+It is highly recommended for new Services.
+* Deprecating: Set Service field: `Service.Spec.LoadbalancerIP`.
+This field is deprecating following [upstream kubernetes](https://github.com/kubernetes/kubernetes/pull/107235) and it cannot support dual-stack.
+However, current usage remains the same and existing Services are expected to work without modification.

 ### Load balancer selection modes